This post may contain affiliate links. Please see our disclosure policy.

 Sweetened shredded coconut: Adds the perfect finishing touch and a bit of texture.

-As soon as the cake comes out of the oven, grab a fork and poke holes all over it– don’t be shy!
-Pour that creamy coconut mixture over the warm cake and watch it soak right in.
-Cover and chill for a few hours (overnight is even better!).
+Soak the cake: As soon as the cake comes out of the oven, poke holes all over with a fork and pour the coconut mixture evenly over the warm cake.
+Cover and chill for a few hours (overnight is even better).

 You can get away with using anywhere from a 13 to 14.5 oz box of white cake mix – it works either way!